-- On 1 September 2011, the trust became a multi-academy trust and the company registered name was changed to The Midland Academies Trust. - The change to multi-academy trust status was required as The George Eliot School joined the Trust on 1 September 2011. - On the 1 September 2012 Hartshill School converted to academy status under the Trust. - On the 1 September 2012, the Trust opened The Midland Studio College (Hinckley). - On the 1 September 2013 a second studio college, The Midland Studio College (Nuneaton), was also opened. - On the 1 September 2014 William Bradford Community College converted to academy status under the Trust. - On the 1 September 2015 the Heathfield Academy joined the Trust. - Both The Midland Studio Colleges closed on the 31st August 2016. - The William Bradford and Heathfield Academies merged to form the Heath Lane Academy on 1st September 2016. - A whole Trust staffing structure was developed and implemented for the start of the academic year 2017/18. - A whole Trust knowledge curriculum was developed and implemented for the start of the academic year 2018/19.
+- On 1 September 2011, the trust became a multi-academy trust and the company registered name was changed to The Midland Academies Trust. - The change to multi-academy trust status was required as The George Eliot School joined the Trust on 1 September 2011. - On the 1 September 2012 Hartshill School converted to academy status under the Trust. - On the 1 September 2012, the Trust opened The Midland Studio College (Hinckley). - On the 1 September 2013 a second studio college, The Midland Studio College (Nuneaton), was also opened. - On the 1 September 2014 William Bradford Community College converted to academy status under the Trust. - On the 1 September 2015 the Heathfield Academy joined the Trust. - Both The Midland Studio Colleges closed on the 31st August 2016. - The William Bradford and Heathfield Academies merged to form the Heath Lane Academy on 1st September 2016. - A whole Trust staffing structure was developed and implemented for the start of the academic year 2017/18. - A whole Trust knowledge curriculum was developed and implemented for the start of the academic year 2018/19. - The Trust created a "mini school" in 2019-20 on the NWSLC site which catered for all four schools during the Covid-19 pandemic.

-The North Warwickshire and Hinckley College, now known as North Warwickshire and South Leicestershire College (NWSLC) is a Member and the sponsor of The Midland Academies Trust.
+The North Warwickshire and South Leicestershire College (NWSLC) is a Member and the sponsor of The Midland Academies Trust.
 All the academies have strong links with NWSLC.